seewe-yolo/seewis-single-ui/.gitee/PULL_REQUEST_TEMPLATE/pr_en.md

 First of all, thank you for your contribution! 😄

-New feature please send pull request to feature branch, and rest to dev branch.
+Please send pull request to dev branch.
 Pull request will be merged after one of collaborators approve.
 Please makes sure that these form are filled before submitting your pull request, thank you!

 [[中文版模板 / Chinese template](./pr_cn.md)]